soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

-We would pass our token of token of gratitude to the department of cst as well for providing us with the opportunity to be able to tackle real world problems while improving our problem solving ability and thinking capacity by organising this project.
+We would pass our token of token of gratitude to the department of cst as well for providing us with the opportunity to be able to tackle real world problems while improving our problem solving ability and thinking capacity by organizing this project.
 We all have learnt quite a handful of new skills and are eager to use them henceforth as well.

 **} content**